tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_3.md

 As the banging continues, a voice rises above the din, muffled but recognizable, "Navajo Nation Police!
 Open up!"

 Suspicion and hope war within me.
 Could it be a trick?
-But no, that voice is familiar — Lieutenant Ben Tahoma, an old friend and one of the most dedicated officers on the reservation.
+But no, that voice is familiar — Lieutenant Benjamin Tahoma, an old friend.
+We both play on the football team in high school.
+He's the most dedicated officers I know.

 Yet caution is our ally.
 "Ben, is that really you?"
 I call out, trying to mask the tremble in my voice.